Notore's profit soars as company moves to reposition for growth

 Nigeria’s agro-chemical firm, Notore Chemical Industries Plc, recorded an operating profit of N2.99 billion in the three month period ended 31st December 2018, resulting in an increase of 412.4 per cent over its first quarter 2018 operating profit of N0.58 billion.

-The result shows that although it needs to consolidate on repositioning for growth, a few of its strategies seem to be yielding positively.
+The result shows that although it needs to consolidate on repositioning for growth, a few of its strategies seem to be yielding fruits.

 According to its Group Financial Highlights, seen by PREMIUM TIMES, Notore struggled through the years to reposition its operations to drive growth and expansion.